swagtop/meython/README.md

         MEYTHON
     meyer for python

- a game where you build
+ a game where you write
- robots that play meyer
+programs that play meyer

 - - - - Progress - - - -